-Significant mix of frozen precipitation possible in D.C. area on Thursday
+Significant mix of frozen precipitation could hit D.C. area on Thursday

 What we know

-- An Arctic high pressure zone will be in a perfect position to our north to supply cold air
+- An Arctic high-pressure zone will be in a perfect position to our north to supply cold air.

-- A storm system will be tracking towards the Mid-Atlantic from the Gulf of Mexico, spreading precipitation over the region by Thursday morning
+- A storm system will be tracking toward the Mid-Atlantic from the Gulf of Mexico, spreading precipitation over the region by Thursday morning.

-- Precipitation will likely start as snow or sleet, then change to freezing rain and then rain for areas south and east of the city.
+- Precipitation is likely to start as snow or sleet, then change to freezing rain and then rain for areas south and east of the city.

 - Temperatures are likely to range from the mid-20s for our western area to the upper 20s in and around the city Thursday morning at the onset of the precipitation.
 Those temperatures will be cold enough for untreated surfaces to become slick.

-- The cold air and below freezing temperatures will hold on longer for areas to our west close to the mountains and to our north.
+- The cold air and freezing temperatures will hold on longer for areas to our west close to the mountains and to our north.
 Those areas also have the best chances of seeing accumulating snow.

-- The precipitation will last through the day on Thursday and will likely exit the region by the predawn hours Friday.
-There are questions about whether we get a break between the heavier Thursday morning precipitation before a dry slot moves in and whether another round of heavier precipitation occurs later in evening when the front moves through the area.
+- The precipitation will last through the day Thursday and will probably leave by the predawn hours Friday.
+There are questions about whether we get a break between the heavier Thursday morning precipitation before a dry slot moves in and whether we see another round of heavier precipitation later in evening when the front moves through the area.
 Regardless, Thursday looks like a day to stay inside if you can.

 What we’re less confident about

-- The exact track of the storm from the Gulf and how quickly a new storm center might form to our southeast near the coast.
-The farther south and east the storm tracks as it approaches, the longer the cold air is likely to hold across the region.
-If the storm tracks to our west, the transition from the snow to mixed precipitation and rain will occur faster.
+- Depending on the exact track of the storm from the gulf and how quickly a new storm center might form to our southeast near the coast, the farther south and east the storm tracks as it approaches, the longer the cold air is likely to hold across the region.
+If the storm tracks to our west, the transition from the snow to mixed precipitation and rain will start faster.

-- Will the precipitation start as snow and, if so, will we get a thump heavy enough to accumulate?
+- Will the precipitation start as snow, and, if so, will we get a thump heavy enough to accumulate?
 The American (GFS), UKMet and European models suggest the possibility of up to several inches of snow.
-Whether that happens largely depends on the storm track.
-This morning’s NAM and Canadian models track the initial storm far enough west that we see mostly sleet at the onset of the storm rather than snow.
+That largely depends on the storm track.
+This morning’s NAM and Canadian models track the initial storm far enough west that we expect mostly sleet at the onset of the storm.

-- How far north and west will above freezing surface temperatures penetrate by Thursday afternoon and night If the storm tracks to our east, the cold air could hold on tenaciously for a large part of the area, except perhaps Southern Maryland.
+- Depending on how far north and west surface temperatures will be above freezing by Thursday afternoon and night, if the storm tracks to our east, the cold air could hold on tenaciously for a large part of the area, except perhaps Southern Maryland.
 But if the storm tracks to our west, frozen precipitation could transition to rain even in areas far northwest of the District.